epx-jgonzalez/grunt-assets-versioning/README.md

   );
 ```

+#### options.versionsMapDataFile
+Type: `String`
+Specifying a file here will store the internal version data in this file for use on subsequent runs.

 #### options.versionsMapTrimPath
 Type: `String`
 This gives you the possibility to trim the path output in the version map.